oliworx/oliworx.github.com/_posts/2021-08-08-linux-backup-script-with-rsync.md

 - incremental backups
 - don't backup unimportant files like browser cache
 - only standard tools should be required
-- backup conten t should be easy to access and restore
+- backup content should be easy to access and restore

 ### The backup script